-Gabriel “Gabe” Davis, a fourth-year in the college majoring in Near Eastern Languages and Civilizations, was introduced to the Chicago Studies program as a second-year, when he decided to enroll in our signature Chicago Studies quarter in the Spring of 2017.
+Gabriel “Gabe” Davis, a fourth-year in the college majoring in Near Eastern Languages and Civilizations, was introduced to the Chicago Studies program as a second-year when he decided to enroll in our signature Chicago Studies Quarter.

-Titled “Places and Spaces in Chicago,” the sequence included an English course taught by Professor Adrienne Brown on vignettes of local public housing, a history class led by Professor Adam Green on Chicago’s elderly community, and another history class taught by Professor Nora Titone on writing narrative nonfiction based in the city.
+Titled “Places and Spaces in Chicago,” the sequence included an English course taught by Professor Adrienne Brown on vignettes of local public housing, a history class led by Professor Adam Green on Chicago’s elderly community, and another history class taught by Professor Nora Titone on writing narrative nonfiction based on the city.
 Gabe, who had recently returned from studying abroad in Morocco, decided that another immersive learning experience would be the best way to close out his second year.
-Aside from taking classes, his cohort also visited the Pullman neighborhood, the Chicago History Museum, the National Public Housing museum, and more local landmarks that chronicle the city’s roots and development.
+Aside from taking classes, he and his fellow classmates also visited the Pullman neighborhood, the Chicago History Museum, the National Public Housing museum, and other local landmarks that chronicle the city’s roots and development.
 As is typical with Chicago Studies quarters, the group also enjoyed many meals together—including a special banquet at Professor Green’s house.

 “Chicago Studies has revealed to me that I’m intensely interested in urban policy, particularly as it relates to the actions local governments can take to resolve a big problem in manageable ways,” said Gabe.